 Lawyers practice law.
-Physicians practice medicine.
+Doctors practice medicine.
 They never claim to be perfect.
 Learn to do the same.
+Learn to practice living.

-Doctors and lawyers are respected in their professions for their missions.
-Many career fields are respected for their missions.
-Scientists in all disciplines practice and research.
-Musicians learning by practicing and rehearsing.
-Everyone understands that mistakes are bound to happen.
-It’s one way we learn to be better.
+We respect doctors and lawyers in their professions.
+We admire many career fields because of their missions.
+Scientists in all disciplines, practice, and research.
+Musicians improve by practicing and rehearsing.
+Everyone understands mistakes are bound to happen, and correcting errors is one way we learn to be better.

-Our culture allows them to “practice” the execution of the decisions and skills throughout their careers, understanding that practitioners make errors and there is always room for improvement.
-Science embraces the idea that innovations are built upon both previous successes and failures.
+Our culture allows them to “practice” the execution of the decisions and skills throughout their careers, understanding that practitioners make errors, and there is always room for improvement.
+Science embraces the idea that innovations build upon previous successes and failures.
 The happy accident is often the catalyst for discoveries.

-Learning to practice the art of living is just as noble undertaking as any profession.
-In fact, I submit that living is a more noble aim than any profession.
+Learning to practice the art of living is just as noble an undertaking as any profession.
+I submit living is a more noble aim than any career.
 The goal is learning to connect with our purpose and life mission.
-This is what we “are.”
-Don’t you think this deserves as much, or more respect than what we “do”?
+Living a fulfilling is everyone’s mission.
+Don’t you think this deserves as much or more respect than what we “do”?
 How do we learn how to do this?

 Discover the Virtues of the Spirit

 The realization that there is more to life than working and earning money.
-Maharishi’s book The Science of Being and the Art of Living (1) outlines how we can make life and artful journey.
-He proposes that this journey starts with proper meditation.
-Japa or what he calls Transcendental Meditation is the process to establish the grounding of pure consciousness.
+Maharishi’s book The Science of Being and the Art of Living (1) outlines how we can make life an artful journey.
+He proposes this journey starts with proper meditation.
+Japa, or what he calls Transcendental Meditation, is the process to establish the grounding of pure consciousness.

 Being grounded is the key.
-Once we gain access to the thread of pure consciousness we open up the virtues of the spirit.
-This allows the Universe to speak through our intuition.
-Being is life.
+Once we gain access to the thread of pure consciousness, we open up the “virtues of the spirit.”
+Opening these gifts allows the Universe to speak through our intuition.
+Being is the essence of life.
 Being finds itself in multiple expressions of life on our planet.
-Each one is a unique example of consciousness.
-Practicing the art of right meditation grounds us and connects us to the source of Being.
-This is the first step in learning to practice the art of living.
-Meditating regularly is a good way to enhance our overall health and wellness.

-The next steps in this awakening process will come naturally.
-Once you open up the virtues of your spirit you can also access your unique spiritual gifts.
-These will help you create your path.
-This allows us to live our lives as a work of art.
+Once you are grounded, the next steps in this awakening process come naturally.
+The virtues of the spirit are the keys to revealing other spiritual gifts.
+Opening these gifts will help you create your path.
+When we start to develop our “own” way, our lives become a work of art.
 It will lead us to the beauty and peace that nourishes our souls.

 Repair Unhealthy Programming

-If you were indoctrinated into the Abrahamic tree as a child it is not your fault.
-However, it is your responsibility to fix your programming once you become an adult.
+If you were subject to indoctrination as a child, what you believe is not your fault.
+However, now that you are an adult, it is your responsibility to fix your programming.

-This involves the application of tools to expand awareness and investigate higher states of consciousness.
+Developing your path involves applying tools to expand awareness and investigate higher states of consciousness.
 We call the use of these processes spiritual exploration.
 It’s all about developing your potential.

-Everyone has their own way of awakening.
-And, each of us has spiritual gifts to aid in this quest.
-These gifts are sleeping in our DNA.
-So, waking these gifts is the key.
-It sets our spiritual walk into motion.
+Everyone has their way of awakening the unique spiritual gifts sleeping in their DNA.
+Awakening is a process.
+When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.

-We owe it to ourselves to learn how to practice the art of living.
-We should take advantage of this marvelous opportunity to experience life in a way that is beautiful and affirming.
+You owe it to yourselves to learn how to practice the art of living.
+We highly recommend you take advantage of this marvelous opportunity to experience life in beautiful and affirming ways.